RobertSzili/RobertSzili/README.md

 cases to release the first revision of the generating and simulational engine.
-If you have questions, send a main to robi.biciklis@gmail.com
+If you have questions, send a mail to robi.biciklis@gmail.com